justinboswell/dubstep/README.md

 * `bool dubstep::ClearBreakpoint(HANDLE breakpoint)`
 	* Cancels a breakpoint set by `SetBreakpoint`.

+* `void dubstep::SetBreakpointHandler(BreakpointHandler handler)`
+	* Installs a callback that will notify you when a breakpoint is hit.
+	* Handler signature: void MyHandler(void* address)

 ### TODO
 * Install an exception handler to catch the `EXCEPTION_SINGLE_STEP` and do something with it.